-As part of last year’s curriculum, we launched in interactive course titled “A to Z of P&N” (course description below):
+As part of last year’s curriculum, we launched an interactive course titled “A to Z of P&N” (course description below):

 Most people are surprised to learn the wide range of diverse services that P&N offers clients.
-From Affordable Care Act to Year End Tax Planning and the 1040 EZ, we can help clients with a range of issues from A to Z. This session provides a dictionary’s worth of P&N services along with the resources you need to further your knowledge on everything P&N does to help clients.
+From Application Development to the 1040 EZ, we can help clients with a range of services from A to Z. This session provides a dictionary’s worth of P&N services along with the resources you need to further your knowledge on everything P&N does to help clients.

-The course was structured as an interactive Jeopardy game, and participants walked away with a better understanding of P&N’s services and the tools that can help them cross-sell.
+The course was structured as an interactive Jeopardy game, and participants walked away with a better understanding of P&N’s services and the tools that can help them assist clients in new ways.